CalculusCat95/chunkl/README.md

 ### Indentation

 This seems to be a fairly controversial subject.
 In this project, indents are 4 spaces in Python, and Javascript.
 CSS and HTML are indented with 2 spaces.

+## Building

+This project hasn't advanced to the point of being built yet, but in the future it will be available on all three major operating systems (Windows, Mac OS, Linux).
+We plan to build it with cx_freeze.